 2. Hormonal balance – Maca influences the production of estrogen, testosterone and progesterone-supporting balance where it is needed, without containing hormones itself.

 3. Libido and vitality, including sexual function (supporting erectile dysfunction and cervical mucus production) – Maca has aphrodisiac qualities and supports an increase in blood flow to the pelvic region which, in turn, may increase sexual desire in both men and women; “increasing vaginal secretions in women and enhancing testosterone levels in men.”

 4. Energy and stamina – Maca provides the body with a natural energy due to its high carbohydrate levels.
 Maca is comprised of 60% carbohydrates, primarily from starches and sugars.

 5. Follicle health – Maca may help to stimulate the maturation of follicles within an ovary (in animal studies).

-7. Sperm quality, sperm count per ejaculation and healthy sperm motility – Studies show an improvement in all three of these areas of sperm health.
-The resulting effects are thought to be due to Maca’s ability to support hormonal balance where it is needed, additionally the nutrients it provides to the body that supports cellular health.
+7. Sperm quality, sperm count per ejaculation, and healthy sperm motility – Studies show an improvement in all three of these areas of sperm health.
+The resulting effects are thought to be due to Maca’s ability to support hormonal balance where it is needed; additionally, it provides nutrients to the body that support cellular health.

 Legends tell a number of stories about Maca consumption…